The ABC’s of Ms. Hayward’s Class: Helpful Hints for a Successful School Year

 Email – This is the best way to reach me during the day.
 I check email frequently throughout the day and can read/respond with minimal interruption of class activities.
 My email address is email@example.com.
 You can also click here for a contact form!

 Facebook – Do you have a Facebook account?
 If so, that is a great way to stay up to date on school information!
-I maintain a private class Facebook account to share information, photos, and videos of class events.
-There are also public pages for NNPS and Watkins ECC.
+There are public pages for NNPS and Watkins ECC.
 Please note that NNPS uses an opt-out policy for posting pictures on social media.
 If you do NOT want your child’s picture used on either the class or school pages, you must send a note in writing.
 Let me know if you have questions!

 Google Forms – I use Google Forms as an easy and convenient way for parents to schedule conferences and fill out other papers.
 Links to forms will be sent home in nametags, but will also be texted, emailed, and posted to our class Facebook page and website to let parents simply click on the link.
 You can use Google Forms from any web-enabled mobile device or web browser, and do NOT need to have a Google email address.
 Let me know if you have questions!